pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The world is a tragedy to those who feel, but a comedy to those who think."
 --Horace Walpole

+"I can't afford the luxury of waiting to give love until all the set pieces are in place and the scores are even.
+I have to love those who might not love me back."
+--Steve Warren, my Dad's gay college friend, after Trump's second election

 "We need to make books cool again.
 If you go home with somebody, and they don't have books, don't fuck them."
 --John Waters